wangxuwei/rust-xp-aipack-server/guide/webui/dialog-best-practice.md

 - use slot to add dialog header, content and footer
 - use _compCss to style slot elements
 - for button, if there is a ui-form, bind .do-ok event do prcess form to pull all form data and trigger event _ADD with subffix
+- the dialog view file name should have dg- as prefix
+- the view name for the class should have Dg as prefix